Black Coffee (DJ)

-Life and career
+Early life and career

-Nkosinathi Innocent Maphumulo was born on 11 March 1976 in Umlazi, South Africa.
+Nkosinathi Innocent Maphumulo was born on 11 March 1976 in eThekwini, South Africa.
 He later moved to Umtata, the town 29 km away from the home of Nelson Mandela Qunu village, staying at the Ngangelizwe township.

-On the 11th of February 1990, whilst celebrating the release of Nelson Mandela, he was involved in a taxi accident that left him with a brachial plexus injury resulting in him losing the use of his left arm.
+On the 11 February 1990, while celebrating the release of Nelson Mandela, a car, with headlights off, rammed through the crowd, hitting people in front of Maphumulo, the force of which hit him and left him with a brachial plexus injury resulting in him losing the use of his left arm.

 He majored in Jazz Studies at Technikon Natal, now known as the Durban University of Technology, before working as a backup singer for Madala Kunene together with then schoolmates: Mnqobi Mdabe (Shota) and Thandukwazi Sikhosana (Demor).
 Maphumulo, Shota and Demor later formed an Afro-pop trio called SHANA (Simply Hot and Naturally African) which was signed to Melt 2000, then headed by Robert Trunz.

 He was chosen as one of two South African participants in the Red Bull Music Academy in 2003, jump-starting him into the South African dance music scene.
 His first big break was when his song 'Happiness' was featured on the 'DJs at Work' album.